agu3rra/agu3rra.github.io/docs/index.md

     ![snake](icons/pragmaticST.jpg){ align=left }
     10 min read

-    The purpose of this article is to provide an overview of different security-related testing methodologies available and practical strategies of when to trigger them to establish a good development workflow.
+    This article seeks to provide an overview of different security scanners available and practical use strategies to establish a good development workflow.

 !!! tldr "[Trouble using Python to access HTTP corporate services because of internal CA’s?](blog/pythonCustomsCAs/article.md)"
     ![snake](icons/snake.jpg){ align=left }